Momjo/Java-Adding-Name-To-Table-GUI/README.md

 # BallerWeb

-This is some java project to aading persons to the table
+This is some java project to ading persons to the table

 ## Development